wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 Elasticsearch single-node cluster
 =================================

-Open Distro for Elasticsearch is an open-source distribution of Elasticsearch, a highly scalable full-text search engine.
+Open Distro for Elasticsearch is an open source distribution of Elasticsearch, a highly scalable full-text search engine.
 It offers advanced security, alerting, index management, deep performance analysis, and several other additional features.
 For more information, refer to `Open Distro for Elasticsearch <https://opendistro.github.io/for-elasticsearch/>`_.

 This document will explain how to install Elasticsearch in a single-node cluster.